Programs and Services

 School psychologists assist the educational staff in evaluating student learning and related problems.
 The psychologists work with students and parents and refer them to appropriate counseling agencies as needed.

 The Pelham Schools offer speech and language services to students who have significant receptive or expressive language delays.
 Therapists assist in the identification and instruction of children requiring these services.

 School Counseling Services

 The counseling programs for middle and high school students are proactive.
 Small group outreach programs target both social and academic concerns.
 Post secondary goals also are a major focus for PMHS counselors.
 Counselors work with families, administration, outside agencies, the District Special Education Office and Section 504 Committee to ensure that students’ needs are met.
 Students and parents may contact counselors at any time by making an appointment with the Counseling Office.

-Teams Individuals participating in an instructional decision-making team have a broad understanding of interventions and are highly skilled in data analysis, problem solving and decision making in support of improving instructional programs for students.
-The Response to Intervention Team is a collaborative building-based team which may include the principal, school psychologist, a regular education teacher, a special education teacher, speech and language therapist, reading teacher and other support staff.
-Using a problem solving approach, the team will create effective intervention plans for students who are not meeting learning standards and/or are exhibiting learning or behavioral differences.
-If the proposed interventions do not work, the child may then be referred for testing and special education services.
-Parents and family members are an essential part of an effective RtI model.
-The Response to Intervention (RtI) process and team can be used as part of the process to determining a learning disability; however, the process does not preclude parents from referring their child to the Committee on Special Education (CSE) at any point.
+Individuals participating in an instructional decision-making team have a broad understanding of interventions and are highly skilled in data analysis, problem solving and decision making in support of improving instructional programs for students.
+The Multi-tiered Systems of Supports (MTSS) Team is a collaborative building-based team which may include the principal, school psychologist, a general education teacher, a special education teacher, interventionist, speech and language therapist, and other support staff.
+Using a problem solving approach, the team will create intervention plans for students who are not meeting learning standards and/or are exhibiting learning or behavioral differences.
+If the interventions do not result in progress toward closing the gap, the child may then be referred to the Committee on Special Education for an evaluation.
+The MTSS process does not preclude parents from referring their child to the Committee on Special Education (CSE) at any point.